openstack/diskimage-builder/elements/ubuntu-minimal/README.rst

 you want this one for some reason.
 The ubuntu element gets a lot more testing coverage and use.

 Create a minimal image based on Ubuntu.
-We default to trusty but DIB_RELEASE is mapped to any series of Ubuntu.
+We default to xenial but DIB_RELEASE is mapped to any series of Ubuntu.

 If necessary, a custom apt keyring and debootstrap script can be